Learning Stance Embeddings from Signed Social Graphs: Learning Stance Embeddings

 The training examples are composed of a source node $u$, a topic $t$, and a set of contexts $C_{t}(u)$ where contexts consist of \textit{(node, sign)} pairs.
 We associate embedding vectors $W_u$, $W_c$, and $W_t$ for the source, context (node-sign pair), and topics respectively; these vectors are parameters to be learned.
 In Fig.~\ref{fig:skipgrams}, we visualize this topic-aware skip-gram architecture as a generalisation of the original skip-gram neural network architecture.

 To learn these vectors, we generalise the SkipGram objective to incorporate topic information $t$ as follows:

 where $Z_{u ,t}= \sum_{c' \in C_t} \exp(W_{c'} \cdot \sigma(W_t, W_u))$, with $\sigma(\cdot, \cdot)$ an operation over topic and node embedding vectors (e.g. addition of both vectors).
+The sign in any context $c$ of Equation~\ref{eq:newobjective} is derived from Equation~\ref{eq:context_sign}.
+The dot product $W_c \cdot \sigma(W_t, W_u)$, with $c=(v,\pm)$, measures the similarity between user $u$'s topic-aware embedding $\sigma(W_t, W_u)$ and user $v$'s perspective embedding $W_{c}$.
 As the partition function $Z_{u,t}$ is expensive to compute, we approximate it using negative sampling~\cite{mikolov2013distributed}.
-Moreover, the sign in any context $c$ of Equation~\ref{eq:newobjective} is derived from Equation~\ref{eq:context_sign}.
+Note that we could somehow tie parameterisation between the contexts $(u, +)$ and $(u, -)$ but we choose not to as past skip-gram work has found allocating distinct context vectors for the same underlying entity to be effective (see, e.g, ~\cite{song-etal-2018-directional}).